Musgraveia sulciventris: Distribution and habitat

-Musgraveia sulciventris is found in Queensland and New South Wales in Eastern Australia, as far south as Wollongong.
+Musgraveia sulciventris is found in Queensland and New South Wales in Eastern Australia, as far south as Canberra.
 Its range of location has spread significantly since European colonization.

 Ecology

 Its native host plants include the desert lime (Citrus glauca), the Australian finger lime (Citrus australasica), and Correas.
 It has become a major pest of cultivated citrus crops, where it sucks the fluid from new growth and young fruit, causing them to turn yellow and drop off.
 Whole crops can be devastated.

 The common name of stinkbug refers to a malodorous liquid that the insect sprays when threatened.
 It is composed of alkanes, cimicine and aldehydes from glands in the thorax.
 These compounds primarily serve as protection against fellow arthropods, to which they are lethal.
 However, the defensive chemicals of M. sulciventris are known for being among the most debilitating to vertebrates, which is likely a defense specifically aimed against birds.
 They can cause damage to human skin and even cause temporary blindness if sprayed into the eyes.
 The bronze orange bug can spray the liquid at a target up to 0.6 m (2 ft) away.

 Insects that prey on the bronze orange bug include the common assassin bug (Pristhesancus plagipennis), the predatory Asopinae bug species Amyotea hamatus, and the parasitoid wasps Eupelmus poggioni and Telenomus spp.